• Home

 Types of Free Stock Video Sites

-Many sites listed here use free videos to attract potential buyers to their premium footage or for clicks to websites that sell stock imagery.
-Others are a vehicle for videographers who want to showcase their work or for community-minded people to share.
 Whatever their purpose, if your budget is limited, you may benefit from access to free stock video sites.
-Please check license agreements as you may need to provide a credit to the person who shot the clip.
-Here are 15 sites with free stock videos.
-I’ve checked them all out and left a brief review below each one.
+Please check license agreements, as you may need to provide credit to the person who shot the clip.
+Here are quite a few sites with free stock videos.
+I’ve checked them all out and written a brief review.

-7. Mixkit
+4. Mixkit

 Mixkit has a good selection of free HD videos organized into categories like abstract, business and tech, coffee and cafes, travel and even several animations.
 See the example below.
 You can sign up for their newsletter to be alerted of 10 new videos each week.